Plueres/Plueres.github.io/_articles/no-time-quick-menu-mini-script.md

 - Travel with the dimension gate to a date or planet
 - Shortcuts to travel back to the save house from travel with the dimension gate
 - Quickly create a HVD chip
+- Timegraph

 ---

 ### v1.0
+- Created minified version of the Quick Menu script
+- Size is now just 10kb instead of the previous 27kb!
+- Removed the menu items: cococrab mode and other functions
+- Other functions still work the same
+- Removed some wait times for quicker access
+- Optimized functions